Laravel-Backpack/docs/6.x/crud-fields.md

 If you'd like to be able to select files from elFinder, you need to also run ```composer require backpack/filemanager``` to install elFinder.

+To add more plugins to CKEditor follow the guide [here](https://github.com/Laravel-Backpack/community-forum/issues/559#issuecomment-1630673757)

 Input preview:

 ![CRUD Field - ckeditor](https://backpackforlaravel.com/uploads/docs-4-2/fields/ckeditor.png)